MitchellGerdisch/tesla-lightshow/README.md

 ## Limitations

 - My Rear Lights submodel does not appear to work with the "Single Strand" effect.
 The On/Off stuff works but not the single strand effect - perhaps because it's doesn't start with node 1?
-  - Someone submitted a PR to the tesla lightshow repo that creates separate models.
+  - Someone submitted a PR to the tesla lightshow repo that creates separate models and that is probably the way to go in the long run.

 # References